Native American Community

 Friends of the Falls

-NACDI is working in partnership with The Falls, to build authentic, long-term relationships with First Nations people and shaping the future of the Upper Lock at Owámniyomni.
+NACDI is working in partnership with The Falls, to build authentic, long-term relationships with Native people and shaping the future of the Upper Lock at Owámniyomni.

 Our vision is to create a place of healing and celebration that acknowledges the past and advances a more equitable and inclusive future.